park-sewon/coq-clerical/README.md

 The definition `clerical_abs k` (for each natural number `k`) is a Clerical expression that computes the absolute value of the real number that the variable `k` stores.
-Though in this example only binary nondeterministim is used, the formalization provides arbitrarily many guarded expressions using the grammar `CASE e1 ==> c1 | .. | en ==> cn END`.
+Though in this example only binary nondeterministim is used, our formalization provides arbitrarily many guarded expressions using the grammar `CASE e1 ==> c1 | .. | en ==> cn END`.

 Using our prove rules, in the same file, we prove the correctness of the expression: